wrynearson/wrynearson.github.io/src/pages/eo-predictor.md

 Each constellation has a json file, which requires a satellite ID number (or array of numbers for constellations), thus linking orbits with properties.

 Using a Python library called [skyfield](https://rhodesmill.org/skyfield/), the position of each satellite is calculated in steps of time — currently every 5 minutes for a forward-looking 48 hour period.
-We then "connect the dots" to create linestrings representing their orbital paths.
+The positions are then connected to create linestrings representing their orbital paths.
 Relying mainly on the `swath width` value (the physical width of data the sensor collects), the path is then extruded into a polygon representing the observation area.